merciremi/remicodes/_pages/11_work.md

 ---
 layout: page
-title: Currently not available for work
+title: Want to work with me?
 permalink: /work/
 ---